 You might be a master chef, with your family pleading for you to pick up the whisk and saucepans every mealtime.
 If so, you’ll be right at home here with the two ovens and large hob in the main kitchen, and the extra-large range with induction hob in, yes, a second kitchen.
 If not, we have options that will delight you.

-Call up The Chalkboard for anything from drop-off meals to a fully catered break.
+Call up EPIC Caterers for anything from drop-off meals to a fully catered break.
 How does homemade lasagne sound, or fresh beef bourguignon?
 Pomme puree, crispy hen’s egg with asparagus, loin of lamb and lemon posset?
 With coffee and petits fours to follow?
-And all dished up in a room set for up to 40.
+And all dished up in a room set with plenty of space for your whole group.

 Yes, the open-plan kitchen/diner is vast.
 The whole atmosphere is of a convivial banquet.
 And when you’re done, you can take pop your pods into the Nespresso and gather around the gas fire on the squishy sofas with the cosy throws.
 Maybe tuck into the welcome hamper, groaning with local goodies?